When the Stakes Turn Toxic

 For these gamblers and their families, researchers have been making progress in several areas.
 Scientists are learning why people have problems with gambling: how common it is, what goes on inside the gambler’s brain, who is at risk and what kinds of treatment can help.

 Problem gambling is defined by some researchers as gambling that causes harm to the gambler or someone else, in spite of a desire to stop.
 Between 2% and 4% of Americans struggle with this condition.
-Problem gambling can progress to a recognized psychiatric diagnosis called gambling.
+Problem gambling can progress to a recognized psychiatric diagnosis called Related to a disease. gambling.